ajs-voices/clandestine-providence-ascendant-1/manuscript/060-phoenix.md

 I turned and looked at him, "What do you mean?"

 "The Venatori think you are dead now - well and good.
 Asher thinks it's a good idea to let them think that.
-I have informed you were alright when I first arrived her.
+I have informed him you were alright when I first arrived here.
 He only laughed.
 When he calmed down he told me to ask Ant to remove the memory of your survival.
 To let me think you had died to make it beleivable.
 They both gave me tonight to spend with you.
 And I agree with them."

 "So this is our last moments together?"